The idea behind the Senior Design Program is simple: Learn by doing.

 Senior Design students take a two-hour course twice a week, with a three-hour lab for group meetings.
 Throughout the year, students give presentations for their faculty and industry sponsors, culminating in a final formal presentation open to the the department, family and friends.

-This year three BAE senior design teams competed nationally at the American Society of Biological and Agricultural Engineers Annual International Meeting in Boston.
+Over the years, NCSU BAE senior design teams have competed nationally at the American Society of Biological and Agricultural Engineers Annual International Meeting.

 2020 National Senior Design Competitions